susom/database/README.md

 Deal with them explicitly as either String/byte[] or streams.
 No downcasting or driver-specific APIs, and treat them the same as other parameters.

-#### Fewer methods, fewer ways of doing the same thing

-Be ye not overly bewildering, keepers of standards.

 #### Central control of instrumentation and logging

-Tracks the important metrics and logs to SLF4J in a way that gives you more control than having database-related logging scattered throughout your code.
+Tracks important metrics and logs to SLF4J in a way that is cleaner and gives you more control than having database-related logging scattered throughout your code.
+The logging is customizable so you can choose to see substituted parameters as well.

 ```
 Get database: 393.282ms(getConn=389.948ms,checkAutoCommit=1.056ms,dbInit=2.273ms)